Elliot Rodger: Attacks

-Despite initially selecting May 24 as the date for his attack, Rodger unexpectedly initiated his attacks a day earlier.
+Despite initially selecting May 24 as the date for his attacks, Rodger decided to initiate his attacks a day earlier.
 He told his mother his final day of school would be on May 23, that he would be taking a test at SBCC, and that he would call her after he finished the test.
-Before beginning his attacks, Rodger visited a pizzeria called Giovanni's Pizza, where he stood silently on the patio, holding his phone.
-A female staff member approached and asked if he needed assistance, but Rodger remained silent, only smiling at her.
-Before commencing his attacks, Rodger took Xanax.
-He looked up pornography online and searched the terms "quiet silent kill with a knife" and "how to kill someone with a knife" before practicing stabbing on his bed sheets and pillows.
-Rodger stabbed Hong, Wang, and their 19-year-old friend George Chen to death in their apartment, ambushing each one separately as they each entered.
+Rodger visited Giovanni's Pizza, where he stood silently on the patio, holding his phone.
+A female staff member claimed that she approached and asked if he needed assistance, but Rodger remained silent, only smiling at her.